arun-kr-reddy/notes/cplusplus.md

           return b;
   }
   ```
+- **zero cost abstractions (zero overhead principle):** you don't pay (in time or space) for what you don't use and what you do use is just as efficient as what you could reasonably write by hand
-- **zero cost abstractions:** adding higher-level programming concepts like templates that come at extra compile-time cost not run-time cost and usually is as fast as you would write out matching functionality by hand
+so adding higher-level programming concepts like templates will come at extra compile-time cost not run-time cost and usually is as fast as you would write out matching functionality by hand

 # STL